Five Ways Taxpayers can Practice Self Defense

 “Time is money, even for fraudsters.
 Don’t answer calls from unknown phone numbers.
 If you do not answer, the fraudsters will stop wasting time with you and move on to the next target,” said Buxton.
 “Valid callers will opt to leave you a message.”

 Trevor Buxton says to file early.
-Despite the IRS strengthening its security, identity thieves may attempt to file a bogus tax return in your name in 2017
+Despite the IRS strengthening its security, identity thieves may attempt to file a bogus tax return in your name.

 PNC Point of View